Prolonging the service life of concrete structures

 For 20 years, we’ve been specialists in assessing the structural safety and service life of concrete and other civil engineering structures.
 We use methods such as demonstrating reserves in the load-bearing capacity and using measurements or test loads to reduce uncertainties.

-We also check – or double check – whether requirements that the structure had to meet when it was built still apply.
+We also check whether requirements that the structure had to meet when it was built still apply.
 And whether those requirements are still valid.
 For example, we contributed to drawing up the structural standards for existing structures (NEN 8700 series and Dutch Guidelines for the Assessment of Structures).
 The methods we use help estimate more accurately the service life of concrete structures and increase their reliability.
 This prevents unnecessary replacement of structures and therefore saves the associated costs.

 Prevention and repair

-Materials begin to weaken over time.
-The severity of this weakening determines structural safety over the long term.
+Materials deteriorate over time.
+The severity of the degradation determines the structural safety over the long term.
 If you delay degradation, for example by carrying out repairs or taking precautionary measures, structures will remain usable for longer.

 Steel and concrete

 The challenges of prolonging the service life of structures vary widely.
 The service life of steel structures is mainly determined by the number of vehicles that frequently load the structure.
-For concrete structures, it’s more a question of the load-bearing capacity under static and quasi-static loads.
+For concrete structures, it’s more a question of extreme load events .
 But in both cases, increased traffic in recent decades has had a negative impact on service life.

 Weakening of concrete